APikielny/image-relighting/README.md

 ## Model Training
 The `train.py` file can be found in the model directory along with files for data loading, the loss function, and the model itself.
+The image folders from the dataset must be moved into the `data/train/` directory.

 Train a new model `python train.py [-h] [--epochs EPOCHS] [--batch BATCH] [--lr LR] [--data DATA] [--model MODEL] [--verbose] [--debug]`